-OYA policy prohibits hiring or promoting anyone who may have contact with residents, and it prohibits enlisting the services of any contractor who may have contact with residents, who: Has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution (as defined in 42 USC 1997); Has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or Has been civilly or administratively adjudicated to have engaged in the activity described.
+Agency policy prohibits hiring or promoting anyone who may have contact with residents, and it prohibits enlisting the services of any contractor who may have contact with residents, who: Has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution (as defined in 42 USC 1997); Has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or Has been civilly or administratively adjudicated to have engaged in the activity described.
 Policy requires the consideration of any incidents of sexual harassment in determining whether to hire or promote anyone, or to enlist the services of any contractor, who may have contact with residents.
-Policy requires that, before it hires any new employees who may have contact with residents, OYA conducts criminal background record checks; consults the Child Abuse Registry; and attempts to contact all prior institutional employers for information on substantiated allegations of sexual abuse, or any resignation during a pending investigation of an allegation of sexual abuse.
-The Agency policy states that material omissions regarding such misconduct, or the provision of materially false information, shall be grounds for termination.
+Policy requires that, before it hires any new employees who may have contact with residents, the Oregon Youth Authority conducts criminal background record checks; consults the Child Abuse Registry; and attempts to contact all prior institutional employers for information on substantiated allegations of sexual abuse, or any resignation during a pending investigation of an allegation of sexual abuse.
+Agency policy states that material omissions regarding such misconduct, or the provision of materially false information, shall be grounds for termination.
 The agency provides information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom such employee has applied to work.

 Analysis: Evidence used to determine compliance with this Standard includes: Interviews with Human Resources staff.
-Policies on promotions and hiring of employees and contractors, including policies governing criminal background checks and checks of child abuse registries for current employees and contractors who may have contact with residents.
+Policies on promotions and hiring of employees and contractors, including policies governing criminal background checks and checks of child abuse registries, of current employees and contractors who may have contact with residents.
 Files of persons hired or promoted in the last 12 months, to determine whether proper criminal record background checks and checks of child abuse registries have been conducted and whether questions regarding past conduct were asked and answered.
-Records of background checks of contractors who might have contact with residents, documentation of background records checks, and checks of child abuse registries, of current employees at fiveyear intervals, when applicable.
-OYA CRC Process (details); CJIS Awareness Certificates; LEDS Certificates; Contractor records checks; and Volunteer records checks.
-Policy and procedure citations include I-A-10.0 Preventing, Detecting, and Responding to Youth Sexual Abuse & Sexual Harassment, pg.
-6; and Agreement with Oregon Department of Education re: records check of school personnel, and update with monitoring.
+Records of background checks of contractors who might have contact with residents.
+Documentation of background records checks, and checks of child abuse registries, of current employees at five-year intervals, when applicable.
+Policy I-A-10.0, Preventing, Detecting, and Responding to Youth Sexual Abuse & Sexual Harassment (pg.
+6, IV.B).
+OYA CRC Process.
+CJIS Awareness Certificates.
+LEDS Certificates.
+Agreement with Oregon Department of Education regarding records checks of school personnel.
+A triangulation of evidence verifies compliance with this Standard.